-Tagging, also know as electronic monitoring, is when the Home Office puts an electronic tag on a person's leg, so that they can track their movements at all times.
+Tagging, also known as electronic monitoring, is when the Home Office puts an electronic tag on a person (typically on their ankle), so that they can track their movements at all times.
+The Tribunal may order electronic tagging for anyone it releases on bail who has been previously convicted of a criminal offence.